 You arrive in the late afternoon.
 Someone meets you at your room, walks you through the property, and gives you space to unpack.
 Most people sleep harder the first night than they have in months.
 The land does some of this on its own — twelve acres, dark sky, no city sound.
 Your nervous system reads it before your mind does.

 That evening, dinner is shared with the small group of guests — usually four to six people.
 There’s no requirement to share anything personal.
 People often want to.
-Sometimes the most important conversation of the week happens at this table, before any ceremony has begun.
+Sometimes the most important conversation of the stay happens at this table, before any ceremony has begun.
+There’s an optional intention-setting and breathwork session afterward for those who want to begin landing tonight.

 Preparation, ceremony, first integration

 The morning of ceremony is unhurried.
-A light breakfast.
 A long preparation session with your guides — setting intention, reviewing what you want to bring in, naming what you’d like to set down.
 This isn’t a rehearsal; it’s a settling.

-Ceremony itself begins in the early afternoon.
+Ceremony itself begins around midday.
 The space is built carefully — soft lighting, music chosen for the arc of the experience, your guides present and quiet, eye covering if you want it.
 The medicine takes effect within minutes.
 The active phase lasts about forty-five minutes; the longer integration tail extends an hour or two beyond.
 You’re not alone at any point.

 Afterward, the rest of the day is held lightly.
+Lunch, rest and reflection, and an integration coaching session to begin putting words to what arose.
 A quiet dinner if you want it, brought to your room if you’d rather not be social.
-An evening integration circle, optional.
 Most people sleep deeply.

 The medicine is not a performance.
 There’s no ceremony you’re supposed to deliver.
 Your job is to be there.

 The second ceremony tends to be different in flavor than the first.
 The first session often opens; the second works with what was opened.
-People who experienced something big on day three sometimes have a quieter, more settling experience on day five.
+People who experienced something big on day two sometimes have a quieter, more settling experience now.
 People who had a quieter first session sometimes go deeper now that the unfamiliarity has worn off.

 The last morning is dedicated to bringing the work back into ordinary life.
-A final one-on-one integration session.
-A walk, a closing breakfast, simple goodbyes.
-Most people leave by midday.
+A continental breakfast, a closing reflection, simple goodbyes.
+Most people leave by late morning.

 What we send you home with is a written integration plan — the practices, conversations, and structures we’ve identified together that will hold the work over the next thirty days.
 We follow up two weeks later, and again at the six-week mark.
 The retreat doesn’t end at checkout.